Muscles and Fascia

 If you’ve been hitting the gym attempting to build the body of your dreams and have found some areas are lagging no matter how many pushups, squats, and lunges you do, it may be due to one or more of these factors:

-1. Tight, unhealthy fascia is strangling your muscles, nerves, and blood flow
+- Tight, unhealthy fascia strangling your muscles, blood vessels and nerves.

-2. Improper body mechanics interfering with muscle recruitment (activation)
+- Improper body mechanics interfering with muscle recruitment (activation).

-3. Other muscles are compensating for the weak or strangled muscles causing imbalance, restriction, and strain
+- Other muscles are compensating for the weak or strangled muscles causing imbalance, restriction, and dysfunction.

 Here is how to address each of these factors: